-1. In determining the taxable value of personal property which was acquired with real property for a lump sum, the assessor may refer to appropriate guides which list the cost of equipment to determine the value of the personal property in relation to the value of the real property.
+- 1. In determining the taxable value of personal property which was acquired with real property for a lump sum, the assessor may refer to appropriate guides which list the cost of equipment to determine the value of the personal property in relation to the value of the real property.
 In addition, the assessor may estimate the age of the equipment by inspecting it or discussing the approximate value of the equipment with manufacturers, dealers or other persons in the business who have knowledge of the value of the equipment.
-The serial number, if it exists, may enable a manufacturer to determine the date of manufacture and the original cost.
+The serial number, if it exists, may enable a manufacturer to determine the date of manufacture and the original cost. - 2.
+If sufficient data is not otherwise available to establish acquisition cost, or if the assessor determines that a reported acquisition cost is not equal to the fair market value of the property at the time of acquisition plus any costs of transportation and costs of installation, the assessor may use any nationally recognized valuation technique to determine the acquisition cost, including, without limitation: - (a) Establishing the current cost of replacement of the property with new property by reference to current manufacturing costs.
+If the current cost of replacement is known, the assessor shall apply depreciation to that cost to determine the taxable value.

-- 2. If sufficient data is not otherwise available to establish acquisition cost, the assessor may use any nationally recognized valuation technique, including, without limitation: - (a) Establishing the current cost of replacement of the property with new property by reference to current manufacturing costs.
-If the current cost of replacement is known, the assessor shall apply depreciation to that cost to determine the taxable value. - (b) Using a guide which lists the cost or a procedure recognized by businesses which use such equipment to determine the taxable value.
+- (b) Using a guide which lists the cost or a procedure recognized by businesses which use such equipment to determine the taxable value.
 Before such a guide or procedure may be used, an assessor must receive approval from the Executive Director. - (c) Using information based on current market data. - 3.
-Upon request, the Division of Assessment Standards of the Department will provide information on various guides which may be used to determine original cost.
+Upon request, the Division of Local Government Services of the Department will provide information on various guides which may be used to determine original cost.

 (Added to NAC by Tax Comm'n, eff.
-10-10-83; A 6-29-84; R034-03, 12-4-2003)
+10-10-83; A 6-29-84; R034-03, 12-4-2003; R068-12, 9-14-2012)